 Marty Vogel was born in Orono, Ontario (Canada).
 After becoming a Certified General Carpenter, he entered seminary with a desire to receive a theological education with a view to kingdom service.
 He was subsequently ordained to the ministry and served Living Water Reformed Church in Brantford Ontario (URCNA) until he received and accepted the call to serve at Covenant Christian Church (URCNA) in July of 2009.

-Married on August 22, 1987, Pastor Vogel and his wife, Irene, have been blessed with nine children, three of which are now married.
-They also greatly enjoy their eleven grandchildren and pray that God will give to each of them the gift of saving faith and use them for His glory and the growth of His church.
+Married on August 22, 1987, Pastor Vogel and his wife, Irene, have been blessed with nine children, five of which are now married.
+They also greatly enjoy their eighteen grandchildren and pray that God will give to each of them the gift of saving faith and use them for His glory and the growth of His church.

 It is our Pastor’s desire to preach the God-exalting, soul-saving gospel and “to equip the saints for the work of ministry” (Ephesians 4:12) so that our church family will continue to faithfully, joyfully, and lovingly fulfill our calling by reaching upward in worship, inward in fellowship, and outward in evangelism.
 It is both our duty and privilege to proclaim and live the gospel which is “the power of God for salvation to everyone who believes” (Romans 1:16).

 You can contact our Pastor by emailing him at email@example.com